danielmapar/business-relationship-graph-demo/README.md

           * `home_vagrant_sigtunnel` is the default name.
           * If you don't remember this, in Virtual Box go to `Machine > Settings > Shared Folders`.
 -->

+* Run `vagrant ssh` to get inside of it afterwards.

 ### Getting Started with VMware Workstation Pro / VMware Fusion

 * **[DISCLAIMER] This is unstable, with notorious issues with symlinks, git, and other tools.**